Newport, Vermont's Northeastern Kingdom, was founded in 1793 and is located on the shores of Lake Memphremagog.

 The Goodrich Memorial Library, which opened in 1868, offers more than simply a place to read.

 For nearly 120 years, this library has helped the people of Newport.

 It is located at 202 Main Street in downtown Newport and is the county's biggest and only full-time library.

 It also functions as a museum, with amazing historical artifacts on show.

 The antique paintings on show in one area, as well as the lavish fireplaces, are works of art that are exclusive to the library.

 Books, DVDs, audiobooks, journals, newspapers, and an enhanced printing section are all available to patrons of the Goodrich Memorial Library.

 It's no surprise that it's listed on the US National Register of Historic Places.

-Support Local Framers at Northeast Kingdom Tasting Center
+Support Local Farmers at Northeast Kingdom Tasting Center

 In the heart of downtown Newport, Vermont, the Northeast Kingdom Tasting Center is a joint traditional cuisine business.